augustfly/DOI4Archives/sections/titles.md

 Example : VizieR DOI description example -

-        VizieR online Data Catalogue associated with article published in journal Monthly Notices of the Royal Astronomical Society with title '......
+   "VizieR online Data Catalogue associated with article published in journal
+    Monthly Notices of the Royal Astronomical Society with title ... "